 Mentioning the term ‘bitcoin’ in company may have drawn some fairly blank stares just a few years ago.
-Bring up Bitcoin in conversation today, however, and chances are most people will have either heard something about the digital currency or may be investing in Bitcoin themselves.
+Bring up Bitcoin in conversation today, however, and chances are most people will have either heard something about the digital currency or maybe investing in Bitcoin themselves.

-Yes and No. Altcoin variants often suffer from being 'the flavour of the week', meaning that they're released to a great deal of price-inflating hype and subsequently plummet in value when a new variant hits the scene.
+While reasonably secure, Altcoin variants often suffer from being 'the flavour of the week', meaning that they're released to a great deal of price-inflating hype and subsequently plummet in value when a new variant hits the scene.
 These 'boom and bust' cycles can make altcoins a risky investment in monetary terms.

 It's important to realise the allure of cryptocurrencies for many is a distinct lack of rules/red tape.
 This may change in the future, as European and American lawyers are working hard to clarify the status of virtual denominations as 'vehicles of money transmission' and bring them (kicking and screaming) into the existing financial system.